cortezcristian/cortezcristian.github.io/_posts/2015-12-12-creating-an-interactive-e-learning-platform.markdown

 comments: true
 ---

-Creating an interactive e-learnig platform like CodeSchool, Codeacademy or Treehouse shouldn't be that difficult.
+Creating an interactive e-learnig platform like CodeSchool, Codeacademy or Treehouse shouldn't be that difficult using the MEAN stack.
-Nowadays LMS platforms are kind of a big bussines, I believe at some point this will be a very common tool like a blog or a cms and the only differentiator should be the quality of the content you generate.
+Nowadays LMS platforms are kind of a big bussines, I believe at some point this will be a very common tool like a blog or a cms and the only differentiator would be the quality of the content you generate.

 Let's go ahead and setup some goals for the platform:

 - Should be able to reproduce videos along with presentations
 - Should present code excercises and real time auto-correction

-To add new posts, simply add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter.
-Take a look at the source for this post to get an idea about how it works.
+Let's start a new project using `anyandgo`, that is just another MEAN framework using Express basic and some cool conventions.
+You'll need to install `nodejs`, `mongodb`, `grunt` and `anyandgo-cli`
+{% highlight bash %}
+$ [sudo] npm install -g anyandgo-cli
+{% endhighlight %}

+Once you have it, just create a new project:
+{% highlight bash %}
+$ anyandgo init lms
+{% endhighlight %}

+This will create a new folder called `lms`, to finish setup just do:
+{% highlight bash %}
+$ cd lms && npm install && grunt
+{% endhighlight %}

 Jekyll also offers powerful support for code snippets: